Atlanta Housing Authority: The new model: MICs

 In 1994, Renee Glover became chairperson of the AHA, and became a major advocate for the Centennial Place project.
 After its completion, she began to work towards demolishing the rest of Atlanta's public housing, with the goal of replacing them with "Mixed-Income Communities", or MICs.
 This concept was formalized in 1996, and was adopted by the HOPE VI program on a national level.
 From 1996 until 2011, Atlanta continued the process of tearing down the complexes, taking advantage of relaxed federal rules in effect through 2010.
-The agency offered residents who qualified a variety of relocation options and long-term assistance that included federal rent-assistance vouchers good anywhere in the country.
+The agency offered residents who qualified a variety of relocation options and long-term assistance that included federal rent-assistance vouchers that could be used anywhere in the country.
 However, not all residents qualified for the vouchers.
 When Bowen Homes was demolished in 2011, Atlanta became the first American city to demolish all of its family public housing.
 However, only a small fraction of the units demolished were actually replaced with units in mixed-income communities.
-This was in part because those units were never planned for construction, in part because the 2008 crash led the AHA to cancel rebuilding plans.
-And because Atlanta landlords are not required to accept housing vouchers, many presumably left the city or became homeless.
+This was in part because those units were never planned for construction, in part because the Great Recession of 2008 led the AHA to cancel rebuilding plans.
+Because Atlanta landlords are not required to accept housing vouchers, many presumably left the city or became homeless.

 In 2011, the AHA also tore down the Roosevelt House and Palmer House senior-citizen high-rises and relocated residents into other properties.
 However, the John O. Chiles and Cosby Spear senior citizen high rises remained open.

 Issues during the wind-down phase

 As AHA began to systematically close and demolish the projects, a number of issues arose.

-In 2004, AHA required all adults without diagnosed disabilities between 18 and 61 to be employed or successfully participating in job training or some other educational assistance.
+In 2004, AHA required all adults without diagnosed disabilities between the ages of 18 and 61 to be employed or successfully participating in job training or some other educational assistance.
 By 2007, nearly all able-bodied adults living in the remaining housing projects were compliant.

 In 2008, residents of Bowen Homes and others expressed concern that AHA was not finding homes for their relocation prior to demolition of the 3,000 families living in the complex.
 According to research done the conversion to vouchers was concentrating the displaced residents by race and income in violation of the Fair Housing Act, prompting a filing of a fair housing complaint with the U.S. Department of Housing and Urban Development (HUD).
 HUD was charged with approving the applications for demolitions.